OTanTalum/Flutter-exchange-rate/README.md

-# fapp
+# flutter_app

-My Flutter Aplication
+A new Flutter application.

 ## Getting Started